School Climate & Culture Specialist (3 positions available)

 - Experience working in organizations working towards educational equity

-- Experience facilitating staff development
+- Experience facilitating professional development

 - Experience developing and implementing successful student and parent empowerment groups

-- Excellent written and oral communicator (listening and speaking)
+- Excellent written and oral communicator (listening and speaking) skills in English required

 - Knowledge of culture, heritage and background of students and families